jychen1111/jychen1111.github.io/_pages/home.md

 ### Topics
 Specifically, the research topics I am interested in include:
-- AIGC effects within the context of Chinese journalism and socio-politics;
+- The role of machines (e.g., GenAI and algorithm) in newsrooms and socio-politics;
 - Public response and understanding of science and technology;
 - The antecedents and consequences of human-AI (non-)relationships;
 - Life and death in the age of digital technology.